-As a Cayman Islands company listed on NASDAQ, we are subject to NASDAQ corporate governance listing standards.
+As a Cayman Islands company listed on Nasdaq, we are subject to the Nasdaq corporate governance listing standards.
 However, the Nasdaq Stock Market Rules permit a foreign private issuer like us to follow the corporate governance practices of its home country.
-Certain corporate governance practices in the Cayman Islands, which is our home country, may differ significantly from NASDAQ corporate governance listing standards.
+Certain corporate governance practices in the Cayman Islands, which is our home country, may differ significantly from the Nasdaq corporate governance listing standards.
 Certain corporate governance practices in the Cayman Islands, which is our home country, differ significantly from requirements for companies incorporated in other jurisdictions such as the United States.
 To the extent that we choose to follow home country practice with respect to corporate governance matters, our shareholders may be afforded less protection than they otherwise would under rules and regulations applicable to U.S. domestic issuers.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Corporate Governance matters that differ significantly from the NASDAQ corporate governance listing standards; these practices may afford less protection to shareholders than they would enjoy if we complied fully with the corporate governance listing standards; these practices may afford less protection to shareholders than they would enjoy if we complied fully with the corporate governance listing standards."
+Key Information-D. Risk Factors-Risks Related to Our Corporate Governance- As an exempted company incorporated in the Cayman Islands, we are permitted to adopt certain home country practices for corporate governance matters that differ significantly from the Nasdaq corporate governance listing standards; these practices may afford less protection to shareholders than they would enjoy if we complied fully with the corporate governance listing standards."